Investors back overhaul of Australian mining sector following caves inquiry

 "Action must be undertaken by the Western Australian Government and the mining industry to rebalance the relationship between the mining industry and Traditional Owners," the report found.

-While new legislation in Western Australia is being established, expected some time next year, the mining industry must take extra care to ensure proper consent was obtained, the inquiry said.
+While new legislation in Western Australia is being established, expected some time next year, the mining industry must take extra care to ensure proper consent is obtained, the inquiry said.

+Iron ore miner Fortescue Metals FMG.AX said during the inquiry it had continued with the development of a rail line around "Spear Hill" in 2017 despite opposition by Eastern Guruma traditional owners because the group had not earlier raised concerns despite a "detailed consultation process."

+The rail line was ultimately re-routed after the Western Australian government intervened.

 "Mining companies failing to negotiate fairly and in good faith with traditional owners represents a clear systemic risk to investors," said chief executive Debby Blakey of HESTA, an investor and health industry superannuation fund.